gcrois/gcrois.github.io/_posts/2021-10-26-K0001-platonic-typing.md

 ### Kata's Approach

-Kata's approach to types is different than all the aforementioned languages, although it is most similar to Julia's:
+Kata's approach to types is different than all the aforementioned languages, although it is most similar to Julia's.
+Kata's type system is based on [mathematical platonism](https://en.wikipedia.org/wiki/Philosophy_of_mathematics#Platonism). you can read about more about [Kata's philosophy at /philosophy](/philosophy), but in terms of traditional type systems, Kata's can be described as:

   * most types are abstract, and cannot be instantiated directly
   * concrete types that can be instantiated are final/sealed, thus they never have concrete supertypes (only abstract ones)